PURPOSE: Demonstrate visual latency and the Pulfrich phenomenon in a very dramatic way.

 SUGGESTIONS: Click here to see a drawing that helps to explain the situation.

-REFERENCES: Available.information on various aspects of the Pulfrich phenomenon and visual latency, as well as a nice detailed explanation of the Pulfrich pendulum.
+REFERENCES: (PIRA unknown.)
+See Demonstration Reference File for lots of information on various aspects of the Pulfrich phenomenon and visual latency, as well as a nice detailed explanation of the Pulfrich pendulum.

 A web site at the Southern Illinois University, Carbondale, The Pulfrich Effect, gives a rather complete discussion of the Pulfrich phenomenon from a historical perspective.
 The article, Effect of Target Velocity in a Frontal Plane On Binocular Spatial Localization at Photopic Retinal Illuminance Levels, Journal of the Optical Society of America, 1960, 50(10), pp. 970-973 suggests that the effect is due to the photopic retinal illuminance level, not intensity related delays in signal processing at various synapses.